sabidhasan/country-bot/README.md

 # Dependencies
-Enable camera in raspberry pi settings: `raspbian-config`
+Enable camera in raspberry pi settings:
+  - `raspbian-config`
-- `python3-picamera`
+  - Install `RPi.GPIO`
+  - Install `python3-picamera`, which gives access to picamera and picamera.array
 - `opencv-python`
 - `numpy`
 - `BotFakeRPi` (for testing; adapted from https://github.com/sn4k3/FakeRPi)
 - Pillow and its dependencies, which require the following on RPi
   - `sudo apt-get install libopenjp2-7`
   - `sudo apt install libtiff5`
+- `Flask` for webserver

 # References